 When you purchase any product, you expect that it will operate appropriately and that the manufacturer has taken every possible precaution to prevent injury from its use.
 Unfortunately, this is not always the case.
 Sometimes defects in products are not identified in the production or testing phases and are first discovered when an accident occurs.

 Injuries caused by improperly functioning products can be significant.
 However, when the product is a gun, the potential for substantial harm, and even death, is considerable.
-Almost since its release, the Sig Sauer P320 has proven to be dangerous, resulting in a host of serious injuries.
-Over the years, a number of product liability lawsuits have been filed.
+Almost since its release, the Sig Sauer P320 has proven to be dangerous.
+The guns have resulted in a host of serious injuries and wrongful death lawsuits.
+Over the years, a number of product liability lawsuits have been filed as well.

 Discovering the Sig Sauer P320 Problems